 Your Complete Guide to the 2026 Pell City Block Party

 I’ve lived in Pell City for over 20 years, which is technically longer than I’ve lived anywhere else.
-I guess that makes Pell City home for me.
 And some of my earliest memories of living here include the annual Pell City Block Party.
+It’s a big part of what has helped me connect with the community.

 This small town knows how to throw a block party.
 In fact, it can easily hold its own against similar events in much larger cities.